dougdonohoe/ddpoker/README.md

 the use of names, logos, images, text, or other assets, please contact doug [at] donohoe [dot] info.

+## Trademarks

+Donohoe Digital owns the following registered trademarks:

+ * `DD Poker` (registration #7856123) — The mark consists of standard characters without claim to any particular font style, size or color.
+ * The `DD` spade logo (registration #7856124) — The mark consists of the letters "DD", colored red with a black border superimposed over a black playing card spade symbol.

 ## Third Party Licenses and Other Open Source Code

 DD Poker incorporates various other open source code, either directly as source files